School of Life Sciences

 300072

 Dr. Lu joined Tianjin University in November, 2020.
-More than 40 papers have been published during past few years, including Journal of the National Cancer Institute (IF:13.506), Journal for Immunotherapy of Cancer (IF:13.751), Cancer Immunology Research (IF:11.151), Oncogene(IF:9.87), OncoImmunology (IF:8.11), Cancer Letters (IF:8.709), etc. There are totally 7 publications with IF over 10.
-An U.S. patent has been awarded.
+More than 50 papers have been published during past few years, including Journal of the National Cancer Institute (IF:13.506), Journal for Immunotherapy of Cancer (IF:13.751), Cancer Immunology Research (IF:11.151), Oncogene(IF:9.87), OncoImmunology (IF:8.11), Cancer Letters (IF:8.709), etc. An U.S. patent has been awarded.
 One NIH grant has been finished and two NSFC grants are active.
-H-Index is 26 based on Google Scholar.
+H-Index is 28 based on Google Scholar.

 In last few years, immune checkpoint inhibitor (ICI) immunotherapy has made clinically significant breakthroughs in the treatment of human cancer.
 Science magazine named T cell-based cancer immunotherapy“Breakthrough of the year”in 2013.
 Since 2014, monoclonal antibodies that block programmed death-1 (PD-1) and programmed death-1 ligand-1 (PD-L1) have been approved for treatment of melanoma, non-small cell lung cancer, renal cell carcinoma and other human cancers.
 Currently, a long list of human cancers is being tested in clinical trials and has shown promising response to ICI immunotherapy.
 However, despite this breakthrough of ICI in many types of human cancers, pancreatic cancer and colorectal cancer stand out as two of the few human cancers that do not respond to ICI immunotherapy.The immunological and molecular mechanisms underlying pancreatic and colorectal cancer non-response to ICI immunotherapy are currently unknown and are the frontline of cancer research and therapy.